 One of the first things you’ll need to do when you first learn how to create backlinks manually is to learn how to spot a good backlink opportunity from a poor one.
 Otherwise, the backlinks you build could just as easily hurt your rankings as help them.

 The tool we use for that job in our backlink building agency is Majestic.
-Using Majestic, we can check the strength of a given domain to see if it is a worthwhile site to build a backlink on.
+Using Majestic, we can check the strength of a given domain to see if it is a worthwhile site to target for a backlink.

 The two metrics the tool uses that we pay attention to the most is what they call Trust Flow and Citation Flow.
-Both metrics range from 0 – 100 scores.
-The higher the score the stronger the backlink material.
+Both range from 0 – 100 scores.
+The higher the score, the stronger the backlink material.

 So, when building backlinks, you want to get your links placed on sites with high Trust Flow and Citation Flow score as possible.